Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 ## Things to consider
 * We're always looking for way to improve this script, if you have an idea, send it along :smiley:
-* Some of these functions **rely on crashing your script** to get the script name.
-It currently does not effect anything, and works reliably on ce9.14 and higher.
+* The function getSourceScriptName(), found in Memory_Functions, **relies on crashing your script** to get the script name.
+It currently does cause any issues and works reliably on ce9.14 and higher.
 Current Date Dec 2020
   * So far it works, but we wanted you to know.
-We're hoping to find a way to have a script, discover it's own name.
+We're hoping to find a better way to have a script discover it's own name.
 At them moment, this is the only way :sweat_smile:

 ## Author(s)
 * Zacharie Gignac - Original Author and Project Lead